-So how long do these massive hunters live?
-Let’s go into the great white shark lifespan and how long they live.
+So, how long do great white sharks live?
+Let’s look at the great white shark’s lifespan and how long they live.

-The average lifespan of a great white shark is 40 – 70 years of age.
+So, just how long does a great white shark live?
+The average lifespan of a great white shark is 40 to 70 years of age.
 This is a big difference from what scientists originally thought.
 Until 2014, experts thought that great white sharks only lived for 25 to 30 years.

 Now that we know that sharks can live just as long as humans, how do they go through their stages of life?
 Let’s uncover that in more detail.

 So how do sharks go from baby to greatly feared predator?
 Great white sharks are classified into five life phases by scientists: fertilization, incubation and gestation, pups, subadults, and adults.
 Let’s explore each life stage in detail.

 In sharks, fertilization is the starting point of their lives.
 Mating among sharks is somewhat unknown, with researchers and scientists rarely witnessing it.
 Internal fertilization of the female egg happens.
 The male’s pelvic fin is most closely related to a penis in mammalian species and is what is used to fertilize the eggs.

 After fertilization, sharks go through incubation.
 The majority of sharks lay eggs inside their body.
 The female shark will remain pregnant for 12-22 months.
 Interestingly enough, cannibalism occurs in some shark species when the first pup to hatch consumes the rest of the eggs while still within its mother.
 Oophagy is the term for this behavior.